Digital-Media/big_data/elk-stack/INSTALL.md

 Open Powershell or other Terminal.
 Note that tag `latest` is not supported.

-We use the template from [gitHub](https://github.com/deviantony/docker-elk) for demonstration purposes
+We use the template from [gitHub](https://github.com/deviantony/docker-elk) for demonstration purposes.
+Cloning from Digital-Media guarantees, that you work with a version, that was used during creating the exercises.
+If the original template changes, that has no effect on the repo on Digital-Media, because changes are not merged automatically.
 ```shell
 git clone https://github.com/Digital-Media/elk-stack-dock.git
 ```